 Club: Borussia Dortmund, Bayern Munich

 Lewandowski's Bundesliga story is far from over, so expect plenty more records to tumble in the years to come.
 Now third in the standings, ahead of his former coach Heynckes, he now has Fischer very much in his sights.
 The current Bayern striker is averaging a goal at only slightly more minutes than the great Gerd.
-Almost never injured, the Poland international already has more goals than any other non-German player in Bundesliga history and is on the cusp of addding to his four top scorer crowns.
+Almost never injured, the Poland international already has more goals than any other non-German player in Bundesliga history and is on track to become the first to land four successive top scorer's cannons.

 Watch: All of Lewy’s first 200 Bundesliga goals